barrucadu/dejafu/doc/ghc.rst

 Supported GHC Versions
 ======================

-Déjà Fu supports the latest four GHC releases, after GHC 8.0.
+Déjà Fu supports the latest four GHC releases, at least.
 For testing purposes, we use Stackage LTSes as a proxy for GHC versions.
 The currently supported versions are:

 .. csv-table::
    :header: "GHC", "Stackage", "base"